It's The Little Things

 55" 55"

-Thanks to the foresight of an art teacher, and funding by Indian and Northern Affairs, he attended the Toronto Artist’s Workshop.
+Thanks to the foresight of an art teacher and funding from Indian and Northern Affairs, he attended the Toronto Artist’s Workshop.
 As a teenager, Chris supplemented governmental support by creating paintings that friends sold on city streets.
 After high school, he attended Sheridan College but left after one year to join the art department of the Hudson’s Bay Company.
-He soon moved on to further his practical education in a series of different positions in commercial art and design, including a stint at the venerable type house Typesettra, where he helped develop many of the fonts now found in your computer.
+He soon moved on to further his practical education in various commercial art and design positions, including a stint at the venerable type house Typesettra, where he helped develop many of the fonts now found in your computer.
 He eventually opened his specialty design boutique.
-He moved to Vancouver in the early ‘80’s, to continue as an independent designer specializing in unique assignments.
+He moved to Vancouver in the early ’80s to continue as an independent designer specializing in unique assignments.

-With his arrival on the West Coast, and his acclimatization to the West Coast lifestyle, his early love for fine art started to re-assert itself.
-He moved to Vancouver Island in the early 90s and gradually replaced his commercial work with paintings and sculpture, beginning with graphic styles that drew on his years of commercial line work and progressed through realism and then to the amazing abstract and impressionistic visions that have become the hallmark of IceBear art.
+With his arrival on the West Coast and his acclimatization to the West Coast lifestyle, his early love for fine art started to re-assert itself.
+He moved to Vancouver Island in the early 90s.
+He gradually replaced his commercial work with paintings and sculptures, beginning with graphic styles that drew on his years of commercial line work.
+He progressed through realism and then to the amazing abstract and impressionistic visions that have become the hallmark of IceBear art.